 Matt Brown is founder of the hiking and trekking company Rubicon Outdoors, which specializes in hiking tours of the Grand Canyon, and hiking and climbing tours in Arizona and California.
 Growing up in California, Matt was fortunate enough to live close to the Sierra Nevada mountains, and his parents instilled in him a healthy respect for the outdoors and helped foster a desire to go further into the mountains.
 Matt earned a degree in Wilderness Leadership from Prescott College and worked in Yosemite National Park, where he met his wife Marieta.
 Matt has been organizing and leading tours through Rubicon since 1998 and is a certified Wilderness First Responder, an American Mountain Guides Association(AMGA) Top Rope Site Manager, and has successfully completed the AMGA Rock Instructor Course.

 Steady, knowledgeable and reliable, Matt does many things behind the scenes to make sure your trip runs smoothly, but is always there with a helping hand just when you need it.
 He loves Switzerland, and always looks forward to meeting new people and showing off his favorite places.
 After a hike, you’ll often find Matt relaxing on an outdoor terrace, posting photos of the day to Facebook, and sharing a beer with anyone who cares to join him.
-Matt lives in Prescott, AZ with his wife and their two daughters, and has guided with Alpinehikers since 2006.
+Matt lives in Prescott, Arizona with his wife and their two daughters, and has guided with Alpinehikers since 2006.
 He works in our office helping to organize our guided and self-guided tours, and leads many of our local tours in the fall, winter and spring.

 Michelle Willix knows the meaning of perseverance.
 A mental health therapist for children and adults with histories of trauma and abuse, Michelle sees the power of finding and fostering a can-do attitude toward life.
 Her personal experience hiking the Pacific Crest Trail from Mexico to Canada in 1997 (before cell phones or extensive internet!) was the jumping off point for her parallel career in adventure travel.